-Eddie Francis is a speaker, mass media veteran, talent acquisition professional, and creator of the Black Greek Success Initiative.
-He was initiated into Black Greek life by way of Alpha Phi Alpha's Rho Epsilon chapter in 1989.
-Eddie has served his fraternity as a chapter president on both the college and alumni levels, and he has also served as a campus advisor.
-Eddie's passion for articulating the value of Black Greek life has led to his contributing to College Summit's #BeAGrad Twitter chat about Greek life, Al Jazeera America's social media chat about fraternity hazing, HBCU Lifestyle, and "The HBCU Nation Radio Show".
+Eddie Francis, the creator of the Pledge to Serve Initiative and the Black Greek Success Program, entered Black Greek life by way of Alpha Phi Alpha at Loyola University New Orleans in 1989.
+Currently a member of the Sigma Lambda alumni chapter and a National Pan-Hellenic Council representative, Eddie has served his fraternity as a chapter president on both the college and alumni levels.
+He has also served as a campus advisor.
+Eddie's passion for articulating the value of Black Greek life has led to his contributing to College Summit's #BeAGrad Twitter chat about Greek life, Al Jazeera America's social media chat about fraternity hazing, HBCU Lifestyle, and "The HBCU Nation Radio Show."

 Eddie can be heard providing insights about various topics on radio air waves and online.
-He is a regular contributor to “The HBCU Nation Radio Show" (WRVS-FM and SiriusXM 142) and to the award-winning "Sunday Journal" (WYLD-FM) radio show.
-He also hosts "The Eddie Francis Podcast Show".
-Eddie publishes the blogs "Identity and Value", "Lectures to Livelihood" and "P.R. and Marketing in Higher Ed"; and he has written for the Huffington Post, Greek Ladders, LinkedIn, The H.O.P.E.
-Scholarship, Social-Hire.com, Careers in Government, HBCU Connect, Great Black Speakers, and Write to Bear Alms.
-Because of his efforts to leverage social media to prepare college students for their careers, the HBCU Career Center included Eddie on their 2015 list of "25 Twitter Pages Diverse Students Should Follow".
+He is a regular contributor to “The HBCU Nation Radio Show" (WRVS-FM and SiriusXM 142).
+He also hosts the "For Our Edification" podcast.
+Eddie publishes the blogs "Identity and Value", "Lectures to Livelihood" and "P.R. and Marketing in Higher Ed"; and he has written for The Huffington Post, Greek Ladders, LinkedIn, The H.O.P.E.
+Scholarship, Social-Hire.com, Careers in Government, HBCU Connect, Great Black Speakers and Write to Bear Alms.
+Because of his efforts to leverage social media to prepare college students for their careers, the HBCU Career Center included Eddie on their 2015 list of "25 Twitter Pages Diverse Students Should Follow."